rolandmueller/bigdata/cloud_deployment.md

 Click on `Save & Update`

-Create a new file in the docker folder with the name `captain-definition` with the [following content](https://caprover.com/docs/captain-definition-file.html#use-dockerfile-in-captain-definition):
+On you laptop, create a new file in the docker folder with the name `captain-definition` with the [following content](https://caprover.com/docs/captain-definition-file.html#use-dockerfile-in-captain-definition):
 ```json
 {
     "schemaVersion": 2,